CyanoWorld/reciprocal_blast_pipeline/README.md

 This will start the panoptes server.
 In future versions panoptes will start with an entrypoint script.
 Now you can access the application by typing `127.0.0.1:8080/blast_project/` into your browser.

+If you run into an error concerning the Django's database connection, try to CTRL-C the container process and restart both containers with `docker-compose up`.

 ## Installation